digital-preservation/pronom-research-week-2019/Apple iWork/README.md

 - iWork 2014 containerized contents again into ZIP file, but with new ".iwa" files.
 Structure for all Keynote, Pages, Numbers formats too identical to distiguish with current container identification syntax.

 - fmt/646 Apple iWork Keynote 09 already existed, used template to create signature for fmt/825	Apple iWork Numbers 09 & fmt/824	Apple iWork Pages 09

+I have also included a couple samples of password protected files made through the Pages app.
+Signature currently does not identify them.